Hana Highway: 617 turns and 46 one-lane bridges in Hawaii

-This infamous road is tightly hairpinned and bumped, an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
+The road is neither dangerous nor scary.
+However, it’s a pretty challenging drive winding its way past waterfalls, beaches, bridges, and spectacular ocean views.
+It's curvy, and you do need to be careful around blind curves, but it's paved all the way and not bad to drive.
+The road is winding, with more than 600 turns in 62 miles: that's 10 turns per mile.
 About 1/2 mile after mile marker 6, there's a sharp U-curve in the road, going uphill.
 The road is practically one-lane here, with a brick wall on one side and virtually no maneuvering room.
 Sound your horn at the start of the U-curve to let approaching cars know you're coming.
 Take this curve, as well as the few more coming up in the next several miles, very slowly.